andyphilips/dynardl/docs/index.md

 and

-Philips, Andrew Q. 2017. "[Have your cake and eat it too?
+Philips, Andrew Q. 2018. "[Have your cake and eat it too?
 Cointegration and dynamic inference from autoregressive distributed lag models](http://dx.doi.org/10.1111/ajps.12318)."
-American Journal of Political Science.
+American Journal of Political Science: 62(1): 230-244.

 ### Authors<a id="authors"></a>

-[Andrew Q. Philips](http://www.andyphilips.com), Department of Political Science, University of Colorado at Boulder. andrew.philips [AT] colorado.edu. @andyphilips
+[Andrew Q. Philips](http://www.andyphilips.com), Department of Political Science, University of Colorado Boulder. andrew.philips [AT] colorado.edu. @andyphilips

 [Soren Jordan](http://sorenjordan.com), Department of Political Science, Auburn University. sorenjordanpols [AT] gmail.com.